anitdevrim/Telegram-Match-Notifier-Bot/README.md

 ## Introduction

 This documentation provides information about Telegram-Match-Notifier-Bot, a telegram bot designed to inform users about ongoing match statuses retrieved from an API.
-Telegram-Match-Notifier-Bot retrieves data from the API and notifies users whether the match is currently at halftime or has reached fulltime.
+Telegram-Match-Notifier-Bot retrieves data from the API and notifies users whether the match is currently at halftime or has reached fulltime.You can access the match notifier bot via https://t.me/result_notification_bot

 ---